 Mark Sehnert, Diamond J resident since 2012, said we love living in this area.
 He said he wanted to focus on the building.
 It's located off of highway 671.
 It will rise more than two stories off of the elevated surface as indicated by the applicant.
 He said he took measurement of a mile around the area on google.
 The current largest residential structure has a volume of 215,000 cubic feet.
 This building has an estimate volume of 335,000 cubic feet.
 It's 1.5 times of the largest building.
 This is big.
 If you look at the typical footprint of a single use commercial building, its between 15-16,000 feet such as Courtyard or Springhill property.
 Les Schaub is about 15,500 square feet.
-It's unfathomable that a building.
+It's unfathomable that a building could be built in this area.
+We will all have to live with the impacts of looking at the building.
 The owner will not because they don't live there.